 - What specific actions can I take to address what is worrying me?

 - Who or what can I turn to when I start worrying?

 - Where will I keep my plan so that I know where to find it?

-Job interview – You will go through the list of basic interview questions you found, you will research the company, and you will go through your resume and be prepared to talk about aspects of your old jobs that are relevant to the position you are interviewing for.
+Go through your resume and be prepared to talk about aspects of your old jobs that are relevant to the position you are interviewing for.

-Productivity – You will read articles about different methods of productivity and see if any of them work for you, you will keep track of what you have accomplished to better see how productive you actually are.
+Keep track of what you have accomplished to better see how productive you actually are.